FreeRTOS/coreMQTT-Agent-Demos/README.md

 In both cases, the generated executable can be found at `build/Cortex-M3_MPS2_QEMU_GCC/output/RTOSDemo.elf`.

 ## Getting help
 You can use your Github login to get support from both the FreeRTOS community and directly from the primary FreeRTOS developers on our [active support forum](https://forums.freertos.org).
-The [FAQ](https://www.freertos.org/FAQ.html) provides another support resource.
+You can also find a list of frequently asked questions [here](https://www.freertos.org/FAQ.html).

 ## Security